snrnats/doc-centre/docfx_project/pro/api/help/flows/order_flex_flow.md

 * You operate multiple warehouses / fulfilment centres, or run a customer marketplace.
 * You use drop ship vending.
-* You use a static delivery promise (e.g. Order by 5pm to get next day delivery).
+* You use a static delivery promise (e.g. "Order by 5pm to get next day delivery").

 There are five steps to the flow: